pixel-point/canary/packages/forms/README.md

 };
 ```

-NOTE: Input may contains configuration.
+NOTE: Input may contain configuration.
 In this case we have to provide a generic type to `IFormDefinition` in order to get intellisense for form definition inputs.

 ```typescript
 // 1.
 Define input config type